-MBBR (Moving Bed Bio film Reactor) is used for wastewater treatment for both municipal and industrial sector in BOD removal, nitrification and denitrification.
+Moving Bed Biofilm Reactor (MBBR) is used for wastewater treatment, in both municipal and industrial sectors, for BOD removal, nitrification, and denitrification.

-The key Features of MBBR process is given below.
+The key features of the MBBR process are as follows:

 - Stable under large load variations.

 - Smaller carbon footprint.

 - Low investment cost.

 - Automatic sludge waste and no sludge return.

 Comparison of Activated Sludge Process (ASP) and Moving Bed Biofilm Reactor (MBBR):

 - ASP is designed for 12-24 hours of Hydraulic Retention Time (HRT) while the MBBR only requires 2-3 hours of HRT to achieve the same level of nitrification.
 This is less than or equal to ¼ the tank volume.